ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

     );
 }
 ```

+(_I didn't use the builder patter for event construction,
+even though most of the time two or three it's fields are empty vectors,
+because I've faced some [method chains formatting issues][fmt_issue]_)

 Test scenario consists of list of commands and a list of expected events.
 Occasionally, it can check some parts of the state.